Fundamental quantum limits in optical metrology from rate-distortion theory: Introduction

-Rate-distortion theory \cite{Berger71} is a branch of classical information theory \cite{Shannon48,CoverThomas06} that was introduced in ref.~\cite{Shannon48} and elaborated in ref.~\cite{Shannon59} by Shannon, and forms the theoretical basis for the lossy compression of data sources.
-In the simplest scenario involving a continuous data source, the source generates an output modeled as a random variable $U$, and we wish to map $U$ to another random variable $V$ -- one that perhaps presents lesser storage requirements -- in such a way that a predefined distortion measure $d$ such as the average mean-squared error between $U$ and $V$ is kept below a tolerable level $d^*$.
+Rate-distortion theory is a branch of classical information theory \cite{Sha48a,*Sha48b,CT06} that was introduced in ref.~\cite{Sha48a} and elaborated in ref.~\cite{Sha59,*Sha59bookchapter} by Shannon, and forms the theoretical basis for the lossy compression of data sources.
+In the simplest scenario involving a continuous data source, the source generates an output modeled as a real-valued random variable $U$, and we wish to map $U$ to another random variable $V$ -- one that perhaps presents lesser storage requirements -- in such a way that a predefined distortion measure such as the mean squared error between $U$ and $V$ is kept below a tolerable level $D$.
 Roughly speaking, rate-distortion theory tells us how much information must remain in $V$ in order to do so, and shows that coded schemes can achieve this compression limit.
-A fascinating historical introduction into the theory and practice of lossy data compression may be found in ref.~\cite{BergerGibson98}.
+A fascinating historical introduction into the theory and practice of lossy data compression and other applications of rate-distortion theory may be found in refs.~\cite{BG98,Ber03rd}.

-The development of quantum information theory \cite{NielsenChuang00,Wilde11} in the past few decades has been much influenced by the ideas of classical information theory, including rate-distortion theory.
-One of the first results of quantum information theory, the noiseless coding theorem of Schumacher \cite{Schumacher96} is a quantum version of Shannon's noiseless source coding theorem, which itself corresponds to the rate-distortion theory with allowed distortion set to zero.
-More recently \cite{QRDrefs}, there have been efforts to formulate a quantum rate-distortion theory applicable to the lossy compression of quantum rather than classical information sources.
+The development of quantum information theory \cite{NC00,Wil17qit} in the past few decades has been much influenced by the ideas of classical information theory, including rate-distortion theory.
+One of the first results of quantum information theory, the noiseless coding theorem of Schumacher \cite{Sch95} is a quantum version of Shannon's noiseless source coding theorem, which itself corresponds to the rate-distortion theory with allowed distortion set to zero.
+More recently, there have been efforts to formulate a quantum rate-distortion theory applicable to the lossy compression of quantum rather than classical information sources \cite{Bar00,*DB02,*DHW13}.